MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 # ES modules

 As of ES6 (ES2015), JavaScript supports a native module format.
+This is modern way to do modules in JavaScript.

 This approach uses the `export` and `import` keywords, instead of `require`.

+This page covers more details on the syntax and examples of loading modules in different situations.

 ## Support